Breast Augmentation in bay area

-Brief Guide to Breast Implants and Surgery in The United States
+Brief Guide to Types of Breast Implants

-1. Traditional Saline Implants
+1. Traditional Saline Breast Implants

 2. Structured ‘Ideal’ Saline Implants

-3. Sientra “Gummy Bear” Textured Gel Implants
+3. Sientra “Gummy Bear” Textured Silicone Gel Implants

 Images of a Sientra silicone implant with cohesive gel which holds form after being cut in one half

-Lesser Known Benefits of Breast Implants Years After Surgery
+Lesser-Known Benefits of Breast Implants

 Risks Associated with Breast Augmentation Surgery

 There are a few potential complications that are associated with breast augmentation surgery.
 A scar tissue capsule can occur along with effects like changes in localized sensation such as numbness in the breast or nipple.
 Patients may have to undergo an additional breast implant procedure to address an unwanted sense of firmness, elevation, distortion, or discomfort.
 About 12.5% of women who undergo breast implant surgery in the United States experience capsular contracture in one or both breasts.
 Choosing an experienced breast augmentation plastic surgeon will limit the likelihood of these side effects.

 The Right Plastic Surgeon, the Right Breast Implants, and the Right Individualized Options